 4. Chatbots

 This quick, accessible support enhances the patient experience, especially for individuals who may be unsure about their symptoms and want immediate guidance without visiting a clinic.
-Additionally, chatbots manage routine tasks such as appointment scheduling and prescription reminders, which reduces wait times and enables healthcare providers to focus on more complex cases.
+Additionally, chatbots manage routine tasks such as appointment scheduling and prescription reminders, reducing wait times and enabling healthcare providers to focus on more complex cases.

 5. Digital Adoption Platforms